-- 6.1 Design simple roof forms that reflect the character of the roofs on contributing buildings. - 6.2 Any roof details such as dormers, eave detailing, and bargeboards must correspond to the form and architectural style of the new building. - 6.3 Select roof materials that match or are compatible with the roofs on contributing buildings, particularly buildings with a similar form and architectural style to the new building. - Metal roofs in a historic district may be appropriate, depending on the type of metal proposed. - If metal roofs historically were present in the district, construct new metal roofs with similar finish and details.
+- 6.1 Design simple roof forms that reflect the character of the roofs on contributing buildings. - 6.2 Any roof details such as dormers, eave detailing, and bargeboards must correspond to the form and architectural style of the new building. - 6.3 Select roof materials that match or are compatible with the roofs on contributing buildings, particularly buildings with a similar form and architectural style to the new building. - 7 secondary materials compatible with the character of the district.